How to Make an Impact on Students with Social Media

 People engage with animal-based content, therefore this will add to your university’s virtual vibe by showing a soft side.
 Ironically, pet videos have the power to humanise a university, contributing significantly to a university’s personality accordingly.

-10. Using Trends to Optimise Your Social Media Engagement
+10. Using Trends to Optimise Your Social Media Content Marketing Strategy

 If you don’t follow Humans of New York on Facebook and Instagram, see how you can use inspirational and sentimental photo stories to boost student engagement.
 For over a decade, the photographer Brandon Stanton has created a photoblog of street portraits of passers-by in New York City, accompanying them with various stories and anecdotes his subjects choose to disclose.
 Likewise, you can use this touching approach to feature students who want to inspire prospective students from similar backgrounds.